NC1029: Applied Animal Behavior and Welfare

 Through NC-1029, we have established a national scientific committee to generate and disseminate objective scientific information on animal welfare issues.
 This committee is comprised of approximately 40 scientists working in multiple disciplines at different locations throughout North America.
 Our research is critical to provide the science and technology to help stakeholders, including those in the agricultural sectors, education and at the global level, make informed decisions about standards of animal care.

 Related, Current and Previous Work

-Over the last 5 years, the field of animal welfare continues to grow.
+Over the last 10 years, the field of animal welfare has continued to grow.
 There is considerable media attention on practices such as using cages for laying hens and tail docking dairy cattle.
 The role of scientists in the societal discussion of how to best treat agricultural animals is considerable (Mench, 2008).
 There are several areas where these contributions are particularly notable: proliferation of precision farming or automated measurement of animal responses, additional novel indicators and new applications of existing animal welfare measures, and the rigor and scope of on-farm welfare assessment.

 Automated measurement of animal responses